-As the largest statue on Monument Avenue, Lee rises out of the ground with a 40-foot granite pedestal topped with a 12 ton, 21-foot high bronze statue of the confederate general.
+Once the largest statue on Monument Avenue, Lee rose out of the ground with a 40-foot granite pedestal topped with a 12 ton, 21-foot high bronze statue of the Confederate general.

-It’s now accompanied by several other statues, but that project didn’t start to take shape for 17 more years.
+It was accompanied by several other statues, but those projects didn’t start to take shape for 17 more years.
 In 1907, the J.E.B.
 Stuart and Jefferson Davis monuments were erected.

-Six statues now line the historic avenue, five of them honoring men of the confederacy.
+Six statues once lined the historic avenue, five of them honoring men of the confederacy.
 The last of those was unveiled in 1929.